Lab 2: Structure contour mapping (20 pts.):

 b) What direction does the fault dip in?

-d) The center of the star marks a point on the top of a stratigraphic formation.
-This planar surface is oriented N20E - 40SE.
-Draw and label a strike line so that the strike line truncates against the 300 m struccture contour for the fault.
+d) The center of the star marks a point on the top of a stratigraphic formation that is truncated by the fault.
+In the top map the planar surface is oriented N20E - 40SE (orientations for the other two are given on the map).
+Draw and label a strike line for the top surface of a stratigraphic formation so that the strike line truncates against the equivalent structure contour for the fault.

-g) Draw and label the cut-off line, the line formed by the truncation of the stratigraphic formation top surface against the fault surface.
+g) Draw and label the cut-off line, which is the line formed by the truncation of the stratigraphic formation top surface against the fault surface.

 Relationships between structure contours for a planar surface, a topographic surface and the map expression on the map of the planar surface.